The Signal is in the Steps: Local Scoring for Reasoning Data Selection: Related Work

-\textbf{Knowledge distillation.} Our approach shares conceptual similarities with knowledge distillation (KD), where the goal is to transfer knowledge from a (typically larger) teacher model to a smaller student model.
-Classical KD aligns the two models at \emph{token level} by minimizing the KL divergence between their output distributions at every decoding step~\citep{gou2021knowledge,song2025knowledge}.
-Although effective, this step-wise alignment is computationally expensive because the teacher must be run in lock-step with the student throughout training.
-A more efficient alternative is \emph{response-level} KD: a teacher first generates complete responses, and the student is later trained on those sequences with ordinary cross-entropy loss~\citep{hsieh2023distilling,gupta2023cross}.
-Our method belongs to this family but adds a \emph{student-aware filter}.
+\paragraph{Knowledge distillation.} Our approach shares conceptual similarities with knowledge distillation (KD) \cite{Hinton2015DistillingTK}, where knowledge is transferred from a (typically larger) teacher to a smaller student.
+Classical KD aligns models at the token level by minimizing KL divergence between output distributions at every decoding step~\citep{gou2021knowledge,song2025knowledge}, but this is computationally expensive.
+A more efficient alternative is response-level KD: the teacher generates complete responses, and the student is trained on those sequences with ordinary cross-entropy loss~\citep{hsieh2023distilling,gupta2023cross, Ding2025MiCoTABT}.
+Our method belongs to this family but adds a student-aware step-level filter that scores local reasoning transitions rather than entire trajectories.